JosephAaron3/Powerlifting-Performance/README.md

 Now we shift our attention to females (equivalent filtering as above otherwise)
 ![TotalKg_time_female](/Output/TotalKg_time_female.png)
 **Observations:**
-- The distribution is clearly shifting positively over time, indicating increased performance at all levels by the females.
+- The distribution is clearly shifting positively over time (Linear regression coefficient = 0.0121 (R^2 = 0.7912)), indicating increased performance at all levels by the females.
 - Variance is again not changing significantly.
 - Due to limited numbers in the early days, the quantile estimations are very erratic prior to ~2008, so any comparisons by statistical inference before this time may be less reliable (with the methods used here).